paladin-t/bitty/README.md

 ### Other platforms

 You can also setup your own build pipeline for other platforms.
-The "lib" and "src" are almost what you will deal with.
-See the [README](src/README.md) under "src" for description of directory structure.
+The "lib" and "src" directories are almost all you need.
+See the [README](src/README.md) under the "src" directory for project structure.

 The "platform_*" files contain most platform dependent code.